pts/dosmc/README.txt

   on other Unix systems on which wcc is available.)
 * It depends on Perl (standard packages only).
 * It depends on the wcc C compiler in OpenWatcom V2.
-* It depends on nasm (NASM, Netwide Assembler).
-This dependency will be removed in the future.
 * Target is DOS 8086 (16-bit) .exe or DOS 8086 (16-bit) .com.
 * Only 2 memory models are supported: tiny for .com executables (maximum size of code + data + stack is ~63 KiB), and small for .exe executables